Badgerati/Fogg/README.md

 }
 ```

 The above template will be used by Fogg to deploy one public Windows 2016 VM.
 You will notice the `count` value, changing this to 2, 3 or more will deploy 2, 3 or more of this VM type.
-(Note, if you deploy a VM type with a count > 1, Fogg will automatically create an availability set and load balance your VMs for you, this can be disabled via: `"useLoadBalancer": false`, though you will still get an availability set).
+(Note, if you deploy a VM type with a count > 1, Fogg will automatically load balance your VMs for you, this can be disabled via: `"useLoadBalancer": false`, though you will still get an availability set).

 The `tag` and `type` values for template objects are mandatory. the `tag` can be any unique alphanumeric string (though try and keep it short).
 The `type` value can only be one of either `"vm"` or `"vpn"`.